-Restaurant ordering apps for customers and waiters
+Restaurant ordering applications: one for restaurant visitors and another for waiters

 The idea of a restaurant ordering app came to our client’s mind after observing the day to day need for diners to wait for a waiter to approach the table, take an order, and bring the check.
 Our client decided to develop a restaurant application that would allow diners to order using a smartphone.
 This app would allow customers to save time and restaurants to serve more guests.

 The Steelkiwi team created two apps: one for restaurant visitors and another for waiters.
 A restaurant visitor app targets iOS users, while an app for wait staff is available on both platforms: iOS and Android.